 Is It Safe to Travel to Thailand Right Now?

-Since tourism contributes a huge deal to the economy of Thailand and the government has your back, you will be totally safe to travel in Thailand.
+Since tourism contributes a huge deal to the economy of Thailand and the government has your back, you will be totally safe to travel in Thailand right now!

-There is a history of social unrest and violent conflicts in parts of Thailand, however, you will be super secure in major tourist areas.
-Obey the local customs, stay alert, and keep an eye on your belongings, and you will have nothing to worry about.
+There is a history of social unrest and violent conflicts in parts of Thailand.
+However, you will be super secure in major tourist areas.
+Obey the local customs, stay alert, and keep an eye on your belongings.
+You will have nothing to worry about.

 For example, never insult the Thai king and royal family, even on the Internet, or you may go to jail.
 And don’t get involved in any protests if you are encountering one, or you may get injured, arrested, deported, or worse.